wmthornton/Security-by-Obscurity/README.md

 To remove the application, simply run "make remove" which will use sudo or root permissions to delete the sbo executable from the /bin directory.

 This program is cross-platform.
 If you have a macOS machine, the dependencies are the same.
 Use "make install-mac" and "make remove-mac".
 You executable will be named "sbo-mac" and will be stored in the /opt/local/bin directory.
+EDIT: CROSS PLATFORM IS NOT CURRENTLY WORKING DUE TO IMPLEMENTATION OF TMP FILE IN ROOT FILESYSTEM ON LINUX.